 At the start of the FMEA workshop, you should go over this with all participants in the room to make sure everybody is fully aligned on what system is being analysed, to what level of detail, what the required functions and specifications are.

-Now that you are clear on the system your analysing and have all the background documentation at hand you should be ready to start identifying potential failure modes.
+Now that you are clear on the system you’re analysing and have all the background documentation at hand you should be ready to start identifying potential failure modes.

 And here some of the best advice that comes from the most experienced FMEA facilitators is that you first work through your FMEA template column by column.
 That way you can make sure you are happy with the breakdown from system level down to component level and the associated failure modes before you delve into the detailed failure mode analysis and look at failure causes and failure effects.
-This is especially important when you do a functional FMEA like you do in RCM.
+This is especially important when you do a functional FMEA as you do in RCM.

 When it comes to determining failure modes, IEC 60812 standard for FMEAs suggest you consider the following as part of the identification process: